-- Safety glasses with side shields.

-- Chemical goggles.

-- Eye and face protectionFor the contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
 In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
-Lens should

-be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC or nitrile Wear safety footwear or safety rubber boots The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
+[CDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent] Skin protection See Hand protection below Hands/feet protection Wear chemical protective gloves, e.g. PVC.
+Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
-The exact breakthrough time for substances has to be obtained from the manufacturer of the application.
-Personal hygine is a key element of effective hand care.
+The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
+Personal hygiene is a key element of effective hand care.
 Gloves must only be worn on clean hands.
 After using gloves, hands should be washed and dried thoroughly.
 Application of a non-perfumed moisturiser is recommended.
 Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include: frequency and duration of contact, chemical resistance of glove material. glove thickness, and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
-When only brief contact is expected, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
-Some glove polymer types are less affected by movement and this should be taken into account when considering gloves for long-term use.
-Contaminated gloves should be replaced.
-As defined in ASTM F-739-96 in any application, gloves are rated as: Excellent when breakthrough time > 480 min Fair when breakthrough time > 480 min For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended.
-It should be emphasised that glove thickness is not necessarily a good predictor of glove emoterial.
-Therefore, glove selection should also be base on con Body protection See Other protection below Other protection Coveralls.
-Chemical splash apron.
-Sink, safety shower, or drench hose Eye wash unit.
+Important factors in the selection of gloves include: chemical resistance of glove material, glove thickness and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
+When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 40 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
+Some gloves should be replaced.
+Sa defined in ASTM F.739.96 in any application, gloves are rated as: Excellent when breakthrough time > 480 min Good when breakthrough time > 20 min For ownhen glove material degrades For general applications, gloves with a thickness typically greater than 0.35 mm, are recommended. thould be emphasised that glove twith the accounts of the glove mode.
+Thicker glove Body protection See Other protection below Other protection Overalls.
+P.V.C apron.
+Barrier cream.
+Skin cleansing cream.
+Eye wash unit.